 Another death occurred at Colin Grove where Mrs. Stephen Collins passed away after a long illness.
 She was 47.

-An inquest was held in August on the body of Peter Skerry, who left his home one evening in a delirium, and was found next day in an inclosure near Creighton’s Ferry.
+An inquest was held in August on the body of Peter Skerry, who left his home one evening in a delirium, and was found next day in an enclosure near Creighton’s Ferry.
 The verdict was that he “died by the Visitation of God”.
 Another inquest was on a Swede found drowned near the Team Boat wharf.
 He had been selling fish there the previous day, and it was supposed that he fell overboard in attempting to board his boat at night.

 Dartmouthians disembarking from the ferries on the morning of Nov.
 13, 1824, witnessed the sight of a bald-headed middle-aged man named John Crutch, sidling and ducking in the pillory at the market square.
-He had been convicted of a serious offence.
+He had been convicted of a serious offense.
 Anticipating the usual one-hour barrage of hard vegetables, the prisoner had an armor of boards under his coat, and links of stovepipe under his sleeves and trouser legs.
-Most of the missles from jeering spectators went whizzing at his head, which was the only vulnerable part of this ostracized Achilles.
+Most of the missiles from jeering spectators went whizzing at his head, which was the only vulnerable part of this ostracized Achilles.